timunie/Ava-ApiTests/website/docs/M_Avalonia_Visual_AffectsRender__1.md

 <dl><dt>  <a href="T_Avalonia_AvaloniaProperty">AvaloniaProperty</a>[]</dt><dd>The properties.</dd></dl>

 #### Type Parameters
+<dl><dt /><dd>The control which the property affects.</dd></dl>

+## Remarks
-<dl><dt /><dd>The control which the property affects.</dd></dl>This method should be called in a control's static constructor with each property on the control which when changed should cause a redraw.
+This method should be called in a control's static constructor with each property on the control which when changed should cause a redraw.
 This is similar to WPF's FrameworkPropertyMetadata.AffectsRender flag.

 ## See Also